 As I hustled out to my car this morning, thinking about the day before me, I may have been feeling a little anxious.
 The week is a bit more complicated than some weeks are.
 I hesitated and remembered something in the house I had forgotten.
 Back in I went, another minute passed – another minute later than I had hoped to be.
 And as I approached the car a second time, I spied a sunflower out of the corner of my eye.
-Yesterday some of its petals were still rubbing its face.
-But today – at that moment – all petals were fully outstretched, welcoming or perhaps praising the sun.
+Yesterday I had noticed that some of its petals looked like the flower was still rubbing its face.
+But today – at that moment – all its petals were fully outstretched, welcoming or perhaps praising the sun!

 Breathe in this moment. (grab your phone and capture the moment?)